julianespinel/lab/python/benchmark-and-profiling/README.md

     return (sum_arr - max_element, sum_arr - min_element)
 ```

-The name of this function is `solve_n` because in this implementation we
-traverse the array only once, therefore the amount of steps we need to execute
-is `n`.

-Let's review what we have until this point.
+This implementation traverses the array only once.

+Now the question is: which implementation is faster?

+### Measure and profile

+I decided to measure both implementations using three different alternatives:

+1. `timeit`
+1. `time` + matplotlib
+1. `cProfile`